 I think what ultimately makes this the great secret camera travel purse is the extra wide bottom at 5.5″ and narrow top, so the fabric drapes giving it an un-stuffed and not padded look (unlike camera bags).
 Overall the Cargo Bagg measures 11″ x 9.5″ (center point) x 5.5″.

-To Buy the Cargo Bagg:
+To Buy the Baggallini Cargo Bagg travel purse:

 While Baggallini has discontinued this exact style, the Cargo Bagg can still be purchased here in black and also in brown (and at discounted prices).
 Your clicks help support this site–thank you! 😀

-Similar styles you might also want to consider:
+Other crossbody travel purses you might also want to consider:

 Baggallini Everywhere Bag